CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Network-Command-Line-Utility---NCLU.md

   - `net del all` deletes all configurations and stops the IEEE 802.1X service.

     {{%notice note%}}

-    The `net del all` command does not remove [management VRF](/version/cumulus-linux-377/Layer-3/Management-VRF)
-    configurations; NCLU does not interact with eth0 interfaces and management VRF.
+The `net del all` command does not remove [management VRF](/cumulus-linux/Layer-3/Management-VRF) configurations; NCLU does not interact with eth0 interfaces and management VRF.

     {{%/notice%}}

-### <span>Tab Completion, Verification, and Inline Help</span>
+### Tab Completion, Verification, and Inline Help

 In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure correct